umihoshijima/umihoshijima.github.io/_pages/r_ucsb_2019/workshop1_pt1.md

 ## Importing Data

-Make a folder on your Desktop called "Workshop", then put this spreadsheet inside of it:
+Make a folder on your Desktop called "workshop", and a folder in that called 'data'. then put this spreadsheet inside of it:

 *[Download link]({{ site.url }}/assets/mammals.csv)*